 In reality, it's more of a Love Triangle for Saaya, since she has confessed already her feelings towards Bossun (and of course it was hinted to Himeko when she was in Bossun's body during the School Trip Rhapsody arc when she told him (her) about it), but he's still somewhat unaware of what Himeko truly feels for him.

 Medium Awareness: Roman can tear through pages to travel through space and time, wield speech bubbles and tone as weapons, and manipulate narration boxes.
 It takes up to eleven in the Back Then chapter when she is clearly manipulating her 1st-year-student flashback with everything the page appears with.
 The narrator gave up in the end.

 Meido: Himeko has one of these outfits, from when her class ran the obligatory Maid Cafe for the school festival.
 It turns up in a later chapter.

-Mood Whiplash: Along with Gintama, they run with it in Shonen Jump by mix-and-matching comedy and drama; a series that is mostly gag themed, suddenly is striken with a serious arc that will certainly invoke drama, and its effects will be permanent in contrast to some of slapstick that invokes the Status Quo Is God.
+Mood Whiplash: Along with Gintama, it run with it in Shonen Jump by mix-and-matching comedy and drama; a series that is mostly comedy themed, suddenly is striken with a serious arc that will certainly invoke drama, and its effects will be permanent in contrast to some of slapstick that invokes the Status Quo Is God.